yrm2017/yrm2017.github.io/_includes/home.md

 non-permanent scientists, mainly postdocs and PhD students, who work on state-of-the-art theoretical and computational methods for the study of the electronic and optical properties of materials.
+It addresses problems and recent advances in method development, algorithms and implementations as well as applications to real materials.

-It gives young researchers a chance to showcase their work, exchange ideas with others at their own level, learn novel techniques, start new collaborations, and improve their presentation skills.
+Young researchers are given a chance to showcase their work, exchange ideas with others at their own level, learn novel techniques, start new collaborations, and improve their presentation skills.